MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-environment-syntax.md

 # [Bash](#tab/Bash)

-Example of using double quotes within a complex parameter value.
-This example is given for future reference.
+Example of a parameter containing a JSON string.
+This script is given for future reference as we are not working with `az rest` in this tutorial.

 ```azurecli
 az rest --method patch \